stfc/PSyclone/doc/developer_guide/working_practises.rst

 and therefore the line described above must be commented out again before making a release.

-Given that a run of the test-suite on GitHub Actions uses approximately 45 minutes of CPU time, ideally we would avoid triggering it unnecessarily (e.g. when we know that a certain commit won't pass).
+A single run of the test suite on GitHub Actions uses approximately 15 minutes of CPU time and we run the test suite on three different versions of Python.
+Therefore, ideally we would avoid triggering the tests unnecessarily (e.g. when we know that a certain commit won't pass).
 Unfortunately we have yet to find a working solution for this - see Issue #973.